top of page

-My name is Lee and I’m the registered manager at Heather Leigh Lodge.
-I am married and have two children (both boys), one 12-year-old and one 17-year-old.
+My name is Lee and I’m the registered manager at Hexagon Care.
+I am married with two children (both boys), one 12-year-old and one 17-year-old.
 Besides spending time with my family, I am a huge football, boxing, and F1 fan.
 I’m a motorcyclist who enjoys days out with my biker mates traveling around the UK.
 I also love music, especially attending music festivals.
 I travelled through Europe in my younger days before settling down in the UK with my family.

 What did you do before getting into residential care?